Local Government Management

 - Assistant to the City Manager, Austin, TX

-Curriculum for the Local Government Management Concentration
+Local Government Management Curriculum

 The concentration includes six required courses which introduce students to the fundamentals of local government management: